lanaflonPerso/BigLibrary/README.md

  - reader
  - librarian

-Each role has it's own functionality which is secured on back-end side.
+Each role has it's own functionality that is secured on back-end side.

 # Technologies: